-Learn how to make ghee with this Homemade Instant Pot Ghee recipe, perfect every time.
-Using the Instant Pot, you can make ghee with very little hands-on time.
+Make ghee with this Homemade Instant Pot Ghee recipe, perfect every time.
+You can make ghee with very little hands-on time using the Instant Pot.
+Stovetop instructions also provided.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.

-It seems that the world has discovered ghee, something that Indians have used for thousands of years for everyday cooking, medicinal purposes, and religious ceremonies.
-I never imagined there would be a day when ghee would become a staple in Western kitchens, and I think that’s terrific!
+It seems that the world has finally discovered ghee, which Indians have used for thousands of years for everyday cooking, medicinal purposes, and religious ceremonies.

-I’m going to show you how to make homemade ghee, so you never have to buy it in the store again.
+I will show you how to make homemade ghee so you never have to buy it in the store again.
 It can get quite expensive buying good quality ghee!

 So, what is ghee?
 Ghee is essentially clarified butter.
-This means that butter is heated, melted, and removed of all milk solids and impurities.
+This means that butter is heated, melted, and free of all milk solids and impurities.

-However, unlike regular clarified butter, ghee is cooked for a bit longer, to the point that the milk solids have a caramelized color.
+However, unlike regular clarified butter, ghee is cooked longer, so the milk solids have a caramelized color.
 What’s remaining has an intense flavor, aroma, and color.

-Ghee has a high smoke point, much higher than butter, and that means it can be heated to high temperatures.
+Ghee has a much higher smoke point than butter, which means it can be heated to high temperatures.
 It also tastes great unheated, used in place of butter.

-So how do you make traditional ghee?
-You don’t use butter; you use milk skin (lactoderm), which is the sticky film that forms on top of hot milk.
+To make traditional ghee, you don’t use butter; you use milk skin (lactoderm), the sticky film that forms on top of hot milk.
 My mom has been making ghee this way for years.
 She boils milk every day for tea and coffee.
 She collects the milk film that builds up when she boils milk and freezes it.

 Over time, she gets enough lactoderm to make ghee.
-She processes the milk fat in a food processor to make butter and then melts it and makes ghee in a similar way to how you’ll be making ghee with this recipe.
+She processes the milk fat in a food processor to make butter and then melts it and makes ghee, similarly to how you’ll be making ghee with this recipe.
 I use store-bought butter as the base ingredient.

 Equipment